City Council - City of Happy Valley

 Council Position 3

-Council President, Position 4
+Council Position 4

 The council meets at city hall on the first and third tuesday of each month.